rippedpiracy/site/docs/PC Software/software.md

 title: Software
-description: List of safe sites for software.
+description: List of safe sites for Software.

 # Torrents